 Headlights

 Typically, bike headlights are mounted in one of two locations: on your handlebars or on your helmet.
-Mounting a light on your bars is quick and adjusting the beam’s location on the road or trail is easy.
-We find this location to work particularly well for commuting by bike, as you rarely need to look though corners and make quick changes in direction.
+Mounting a light on your bars is quick, and adjusting the beam’s location on the road or trail is easy.
+We find this location to work particularly well for commuting by bike, as you rarely need to look through corners and make quick changes in direction.
 While a light mounted on the handlebars is perfectly fine for road riding, we prefer a light on our helmet for mountain biking at night.
 With the light attached to your head, the beam follows your eyes as you look up and down the trail.
 For the best of both worlds for mountain biking, we recommend mounting a light on both your handlebars and helmet.
 This helps eliminate any shadows that are often caused by a single light.

 Rear Lights